justhideme/ephemeral-vpn/README.md

 * :heart: [Vultr](https://vultr.com/?ref=7052201) VM with 512 MB RAM running Ubuntu 14.04

   \* *Recommended!* This is the provider we use.
-If you sign up with Vultr, please consider supporting this project by using our affiliate link [here](http://www.vultr.com/?ref=7062649-3B) or [here](http://www.vultr.com/?ref=7052201).
+If you sign up with Vultr, please consider supporting this project by using our affiliate link above or [here](http://www.vultr.com/?ref=7062649-3B).

-* :question: TODO: [Digital Ocean](https://digitalocean.com/) Droplet with 512 MB RAM running Ubuntu 14.04
+* :thumbsup: [Digital Ocean](https://m.do.co/c/98aaaa07c494) Droplet with 512 MB RAM running Ubuntu 14.04

+  \* Our alternate provider.
+If you sign up with D.O., please consider supporting this project by using our affiliate link above.

 * :question: TODO: [OVH](https://ovh.com) VPS 2016 SSD1 running Docker on Ubuntu 14.04 (Server 64bit)